f2010126/aws-cv-task2vec/Questions/Baselines.md

 - context is largely ignored.
 - Scaling is difficult since quality of data depends on the vocabulary and the length of the TF-IDF vector.

+The two representations were unable handle out of vocabulary texts, their test metric depends on the vocabulary created.
+This reduces the ability of the model to generalise.
+Embeddings are an n-dimesnsional vector the represents the words so similarities b/w words are represented based on the training text. eg Fahrrad<-->Motorrad are close in this space.

+## FastText
+- Word representations are averaged into a text representation and give to the classifier.
+The major change is now the sentence as a whole is embedded, not word vectors.
+- Text representations are reusable, hidden portion.
+- Complexity O(kh) but reduced to O(h(logk)), k is number of classes, h is dimension of text rep. Here, k = 31, h = 512.
+- Uses n-grams (sub-words).
+So word is broken down till a representation is found.
+	1. Handles out of vocabulary words
+	2. words sense from etymology
+	3. dealing with misspellings

+### Implementation
+- Classifier here uses nn.EmbeddingBag layer when the input sentence(s) are short without a need for padding
+- instead of each word being represented by an embedding vector, with an EmbeddingLayer, each sentence is represented by an embedding vector.
+- FastText tends to embed words with similar morphology closer to each other.
+- Good model, embeddings are between 50 and 500 in length.

+Downsides:
+- High memory usage.
+The Embedding layer depends on the vocab.

 ## Assumptions
 - vocabulary size is capped at 512
 - All methods recived input of the similar size overall, ~ 1600 samples of 512 vectors